naimiskandar22/LinkedIn-Job-Posts-Analysis/README.md

 <details>
  <summary> Example 5 </summary>

- Use case: List and dataframe variables are given unique namings.
+  - Use case: List and dataframe variables are given unique namings.
 Besides that, the namings are concise and appropriate to the specific purposes.
- Source file: job_analysis.ipynb
+  - Source file: job_analysis.ipynb
+  - Path to file: jobs_analysis.ipynb

  ![image](https://github.com/naimiskandar22/LinkedIn-Job-Posts-Analysis/assets/29110245/e4e4ef75-2a34-470a-84fa-990fe89b9f88)